-During FFY 2018, the Louisiana State Police (LSP) will continue its historic mission to reduce the number and severity of crashes involving commercial motor vehicles.
+LSP recognizes the key role of the MCSAP program is to reduce crashes, injuries, and fatalities involving CMVs in general.
+During FFY 2019, the Louisiana State Police (LSP) will build upon our historic mission of supporting FMCSA's goal to reduce the number and severity of crashes involving commercial motor vehicles.
 This will be accomplished through an effective roadside inspection program, aggressive traffic enforcement, and effective public education.
 We will continue to provide technical assistance, training, and education to the motor carrier industry, in an effort to bring about voluntary safety compliance.
 In addition, an increased public awareness campaign will convey the dangers of aggressive driving around large trucks and buses, to CMV and Non-CMV drivers alike.

-LSP recognizes the key role of the MCSAP program is to reduce crashes, injuries, and fatalities involving CMVs in general.
 In light of a recent increase nationwide in the number and severity of passenger carrier crashes, it is evident that an increased emphasis on passenger carrier safety is necessary.
-In 2018 we will continue to target the unsafe operation of passenger carriers, in an effort to assist FMCSA in reducing bus crashes and fatalities.
-In addition, LSP recognizes the importance of national security, and the danger involving CMVs that carry hazardous materials.
-During FFY 2018, LSP will continue an increased inspection/enforcement policy toward such vehicles.
+In FFY 2019, LSP will continue to target the unsafe operation of passenger carriers, in an effort to assist FMCSA in reducing bus crashes and fatalities.
+Additionally, LSP recognizes the importance of national security, and the danger involving CMVs that carry hazardous materials.
+During FFY 2019, LSP will continue an increased inspection/enforcement effort toward such vehicles.